ljanyst/peroxide/README.md

    are hard to make work with Outlook
  * make things easy to hack on without a deluge of dependencies providing little value in the context of the two above points
+ * limit the exposure to supply chain attacs

 To that end, Peroxide:

  * is buildable using plain `go build`
  * drops the original GUI and CLI
  * drops all the desktop integration and trackers
- * provides a server program and a separate configuration program
+ * drops dependence on binary packages
+ * drops the integrated upgrade functionality
  * unables multiple device-specific passwords for every account
  * encrypts the ProtonMail credentials on disk and does not require any external secret store to do that
- * user-supplied passwords are keys used to decrypt the credentials in memory
+ * user-supplied passwords are keys used to decrypt the credentials in memory; they are never stored on disk

 Server setup
 ------------